-Episerver is conveniently installed through Visual Studio and the Episerver Visual Extensions, providing everything you need to get a website up and running and get started developing.
+Episerver is conveniently installed through Visual Studio and the Episerver Visual Studio Extension, providing everything you need to get a website up and running and get started developing.

-Note: See the Episerver system requirements for supported versions of Episerver components.
+Note: See the Episerver system requirements for detailed production and development environment requirements.

 Visit Microsoft Visual Studio to download a suitable version, if you do not already have Visual Studio installed.

-When installing Episerver through Visual Studio, your will be using IIS Express, SQL Server Express and LocalDB, which is included with VS 2015 and higher.
+When installing Episerver through Visual Studio, you will use IIS Express, SQL Server Express and LocalDB, which are included with VS 2015 and higher.
 Ensure that you install LocalDB separately, should you not have this.

 A license is not required when running in Visual Studio and using IIS Express.

-You will need a commercial Episerver license for testing and production environments to work properly.
+Eventually, you will need a commercial Episerver license for testing and production environments.
 You can order a time-limited demo license for evaluation purposes from the Episerver License Center.

 When testing deployment and backup and restoring of databases, it is also recommended to install either SQL Express or SQL Server Developer Edition and Management Studio.